-At the time that drills are conducted, students and staff shall be informed that the activities being conducted are a drill.
-Provided, however, that students and staff shall not be informed in advance of evacuation drills.36
+Student/Staff Notification: At the time that drills are conducted, students and staff shall be informed that the activities being conducted are a drill.
+Provided, however, that students and staff shall not be informed in advance of evacuation (evacuate) drills.
+(Effective 7/31/24)38